puppetlabs/puppet-docs/source/puppet/6.5/type.md

 **Autorequires:** If Puppet is managing the user or group that owns a file, the file resource will autorequire them.
-If Puppet is managing any parent directories of a file, the file resource will autorequire them.
+If Puppet is managing any parent directories of a file, the file resource autorequires them.

 Warning: Enabling `recurse` on directories containing large numbers of files slows agent runs.
 To manage file attributes for many files, consider using alternative methods such as the `chmod_r`, `chown_r`, or `recursive_file_permissions` modules from the Forge.

 <h3 id="file-attributes">Attributes</h3>